 - Community-acquired CDI: affected individuals are typically younger (∼ 50 years)

 Epidemiological data refers to the US, unless otherwise specified.

 Causative pathogen: Clostridioides difficile

 - Gram-positive bacillus, obligate anaerobe

-- Can be toxigenic or non-toxigenic; must be toxigenic to cause the disease
+- Can be toxigenic or non-toxigenic; toxigenic strains cause C. difficile infection (CDI)

 - Forms environmentally-resistant spores (capable of withstanding heat and acid)

 - : via contaminated surfaces and medical equipment

 - Recent antibiotic treatment

 - Advanced age

 - Gastric acid suppression (e.g., with proton pump inhibitors) or bypass (e.g., enteral feeding)

 - Immune suppression